aridiosilva/SmartContractsBlockchain/README.md

 ## Blockchain Platforms Supporting Smart Contracts

-> - **Ethereum** - *Implements a Turing-complete language on its blockchain, a prominent smart contract framework.
+> - **Ethereum** - * Ethereum is a gold standard in the world of smart contracts and has the biggest capitalisation among other platforms.
+The majority of token sales happen on the Ethereum platform, using the ERC-20 token standard.
+There are various ERC standards and more are coming up as we speak.
+Implements a Turing-complete language on its blockchain, a prominent smart contract framework.
 Ethereum was specifically created and designed to support smart contrats.
 Smart Contrats can be programmed in a special programmming language called Ethereum Solidity.
-This language was created by Ethereum and uses a syntax that resembles JavaScript.*
+This language was created by Ethereum and uses a syntax that resembles JavaScript.
+The link to documentation site can be found [here](http://www.ethdocs.org/en/latest/introduction/web3.html#smart-contracts).*

+'''solidity
+pragma solidity ^0.4.0;

+contract SimpleStorage {
+    uint storedData;
+    function set(uint x) public {
+        storedData = x;
+    }
+    function get() public constant returns (uint) {
+        return storedData;
+    }
+'''
 >
 > - **Bitcoin** - *Provides a Turing-incomplete script language that allows the creation of custom smart contracts on top of Bitcoin like multisignature accounts, payment channels, escrows, time locks, atomic cross-chain trading, oracles, or multi-party lottery with no operator.
 Smart Contracts in Bitcoin platform it´s a lot more limited compared to Ethereum Platform.*
 >